 - Inpatient hospital care

 - Inpatient care in skilled nursing facilities, hospice, and some home health care

 There is a monthly premium for Medicare Part B. After you pay a yearly deductible, Medicare will pay 80 percent of your monthly costs and you will be responsible for paying the remaining 20 percent.
 If you have a secondary form of insurance, it can cover these additional costs.
 Part B Covers:

-Medicare Part B will cover the majority of the drugs you may need during your dialysis treatment.
-However, it will not cover the medications you will need to get through your pharmacy including prescriptions for other health conditions such as high blood pressure, high cholesterol or diabetes.
+Medicare Part B will cover most of the drugs you may need during your dialysis treatment.
+However, it will not cover the medications you need to get through your pharmacy including prescriptions for other health conditions such as high blood pressure, high cholesterol, or diabetes.
 These drugs can be covered by Medicare Part D, which is offered by private insurance companies approved by Medicare and requires a monthly premium in addition to Part B payment.
 Some dialysis facilities and corporations have their own pharmacy where you can buy your medications.

 Medicare Part C is referred to as a Medicare Advantage Plan.
 Medicare Advantage plans are health care plans offered by private insurance companies that provide extra benefits and coverage.

 With a Medicare Advantage Plan or ‘MA’ Plan, you use a health insurance card and may be restricted to see certain doctors or hospitals that are a part of your plan.
 MA Plans include: